Upturn unsubscribed user

 business area logo Core Business Areas

-• Consumables: Sales of reagents and other consumables used with PacBio sequencing systems.
+• Consumables: Sale of consumables used with PacBio sequencing systems, including SMRT cells and sequencing reagents.

 leadership logo Leadership and Structure

-Christian Henry is the current CEO.
-The company operates with a functional organizational structure, with departments focused on R&D, commercial operations, manufacturing, and corporate functions.
+Christian Henry is the President and CEO.
+The company has a typical corporate structure with departments covering R&D, Sales, Marketing, Operations, and Finance.

 Top Products and Market Share